Build a Speedy Light-Tracking Robot (BlueBot Project #2)

 - A "bristlebot" is a small robot that uses vibration motors instead of geared DC motors, and toothbrush heads instead of wheels.
 You can put the same circuit you used in this project on a bristlebot to build a miniature version of the robot.
 See the Science Buddies project Build a Light-Tracking Bristlebot for directions.

 - The Arduino is a very popular type of microcontroller used in robotics.
 It lets you write a computer program that can read inputs from sensors and use them to control motors.
 This gives you more precise "control" over you robot's behavior.
 Can you build a programmable light-tracking robot by adding an Arduino to your chassis?
-See our Getting Started with Arduino page to learn more.
+See our How to Use an Arduino page to learn more.

 Looking for more robot fun?
 Explore the World of Robotics with This Suite of Projects!